Best 24 inch kids bikes for 7-10 year-olds

 - Weight matters: A lighter bike is much easier for a child to control and enjoy.
 It makes riding more fun and manageable – and you’ll thank yourself when it comes to lifting or carrying it.

 - Invest in quality: Investing in a well-designed children’s bike really pays off.
 It will ride better, last longer, and be more enjoyable to use than a cheaper alternative built like a toy.
-For an explanation, read why you shouldn’t buy a REALLY cheap new kids’ bike.
+It will also end up saving you money in the long run.
+For an explanation, read why you shouldn’t buy a REALLY cheap new kids bike.

 Before you start take a moment to GRAB YOUR FREE KIDS BIKE BUYING GUIDE to help you with all the information you need to find the perfect bike for your child.